gdbooks/LegacyOpenGL/Chapter10/impl_system.md

 The interesting function here is ```InitParticle```.
 This function is responsible for taking an unused particle and initalizing it with some semi random values.
 This will of course need to be overridden.

+Because all the particles we have are stored in a list, the InitParticle function just needs an index into that list.
+It will intialize the appropriate variables.

 ```cs
         public virtual void Update(float deltaTime) { }
         public virtual void Render() { }